 What are Mexican Maquiladoras?

 Also known as a maquila, foreign companies producing goods receive special tax breaks from the Mexican government when establishing a maquiladora.
-Mexico maquiladora is a term that was established in the 1960's when the Maquiladora Program was initiated to enhance the border economy of the U.S. and Mexico.
+The Maquiladora Program was established in the 1960s and initiated to enhance the border economy of the U.S. and Mexico.
 The maquila industry has been a part of the country's economy for the better part of 50 years and they manufacture everything from clothing to automobiles and airplane components.
 Although the maquiladora as an operating model has been used in other countries, its Mexican origins stand as a milestone for increased foreign investment.

 The Economist stated that between 2009 and 2012, foreign investment into maquiladora operations grew by more than 50 percent to $7.4 billion.
 Also within that three-year time frame, product exports were valued at $196 billion.
 It's clear that Mexico is receiving a lot of attention and companies are looking to capitalize on the favorable manufacturing conditions established as a result of government legislation in the country.
 PricewaterhouseCoopers' white paper on maquiladoras in Mexico revealed that maquila facilities are critical to the Mexican economy and are responsible for 65 percent of the country's exports.
 Citing data from the IMMEX Maquiladoras National Association, foreign production factories employ 80 percent of Mexico's labor force including employees with specialized manufacturing skills.